 So How Do You Make Reusable Sanitary Pads?

 Amongst the fabrics I found amongst the clothes of E I wished to upcycle were fleece, flannel, cotton and jersey.
 All these were cotton types, so perfectly suitable for pad making.
-I also found some waterproof bibs that could be used as a waterproof layer.
+I found some waterproof bibs that could be used as a waterproof layer and even found some bamboo inners from some reusable nappies!

 You Will Need